 Zoology is the scientific study of animals, including how they behave, reproduce, evolve, and interact with other species and their environment.
-By understanding how animals work, we can pick up important clues about how our own bodies function.
 You will study specialist topics such as:

 Through lab-based teaching and fieldtrips, we equip you with key laboratory and field techniques required by professional biologists.
 You also develop a wide range of transferable skills that are valued by a wide range of employers.